Shadows can be tricky, especially in overhead photography.

 Other than diffusing the light source you can prevent harsh shadows in your photography by using fill lighting with the use of a white reflector.

-The main difference between this and diffusion material is that reflectors will be opaque so the light won’t pass through and instead it will bounce off.
+The main difference between this and diffusion material is that reflectors will be opaque.
+So instead of light passing through it the light will just bounce off it instead.

 On the other hand, a diffuser will be translucent so it lets the light through and disperses it.